FubarDevelopment/restsharp.portable/README.md

 * New interfaces that are an abstraction of the HttpClient and its request/response messages
 * New interface for proxies
-* Uses now a RestSharp project compatible Method enumeration for HTTP requests
+* Uses now a RestSharp project compatible Method enumeration for HTTP requests and all constructors taking a HttpMethod are flagged as obsolete
+* The IAuthenticator, ISerializer, IEncoding, and IDeserializer interfaces were moved to the RestSharp.Portable namespace

 ## 3.0.0 alpha 3 ##